Getting early access to Universal Orlando

 By the way, if you have a car, you are not charged any additional amount for parking so early in the morning – just the regular nightly fee for that night.

 What time should you arrive at the hotel to get to the parks for Early Park Admission?
-If you’re staying at a deluxe property, give yourself 45 minutes to check in and get over to the parks (note, we’re being conservative because we really don’t want you to miss any EPA time!).
+If you’re staying at a property with water taxi, give yourself 45 minutes to check in and get over to the parks (note, we’re being conservative because we really don’t want you to miss any EPA time!).
 If you’re staying at Cabana Bay, give yourself an hour.

 OFF-SITE AT A PARTNER HOTEL